Our Agenda

 • Open Doors: Allow undocumented students to be eligible for in-state tuition.

-• College Promise: Free higher education for disenfranchised youth.
+• College Promise: Free higher education for disenfranchised youth & affordable, debt-free education for all.

 Our Voices